 International students are eligible for on-campus employment.
 In addition to on-campus employment, international students may be eligible to participate in the Curricular Practical Training as well as Optional Practical Training, including off-campus work, internship, cooperative education, or any other type of required internship or practicum offered by sponsoring employers through cooperative agreements with the school.
-Visit ISSS website to determine if you are eligible for the CPT and/or OPT options and to find more information on CPT/OPT application processes.
+Students should visit the ISSS website to determine their eligibility for CPT and/or OPT and to find more information on the CPT/OPT application processes.